tangibleai/poetry/docs/pre-commit-hooks.md

 {{% /warning %}}

 {{% note %}}
+This hook is provided by the [Export Poetry Plugin](https://github.com/python-poetry/poetry-plugin-export).

 It is recommended to run the [`poetry-lock`](#poetry-lock) hook prior to this one.
 {{% /note %}}